The SFPUC Commission approved the rate package at its May 23, 2023 public meeting.

 We are required to periodically undertake rates studies to ensure the rates customers are charged reflect the true cost of providing our services.
 Adjustments are then proposed so that all customers are treated fairly, uninterrupted services are provided, strict environmental regulations can be met, and the financial stability of our assets and systems are maintained long-term.

-Even with our proposed rate increase, the average customer’s water and sewer bill in San Francisco would still be less than current bills in Los Angeles and Santa Clara and just slightly more than San Diego and San Jose.
+The average customer’s water and sewer bill in San Francisco would still be less than current bills in Los Angeles and Santa Clara and just slightly more than San Diego and San Jose.

 This updated methodology is standard practice among many utilities nationwide.